TheAndreyZakharov/Botyan/README.md

 - **Conversation**
   Engages in dialogue, replies to messages, and sometimes joins the chat on her own.

+- **One persona for your chats**
+  Kate Artivian is a single character across both Telegram and Discord: the bot remembers your entire conversation history on both platforms.
+You can start a chat in Telegram, continue in Discord — and Kate will always keep track of the context.

 - **Slots and Balance**
   Mini-game with virtual currency: check your balance and play slots.